 Composition and values in Plein Air Painting with CHARLIE HUNTER

 Time & Location

 Color gets the credit, but value does the work!”
 It’s a phrase you have probably heard before, but what does it mean?
-During this intensive four-day workshop, dive into the world of values and composition with master artist Charlie Hunter.
+During this intensive three-day workshop, dive into the world of values and composition with master artist Charlie Hunter.

 We will focus on how to build stronger paintings through values, edges, drawing and composition -rather than relying on color to make our paintings sing.
 By simplifying forms and emphasizing composition, your work can take on a power that will truly make it stand out.

 While the focus of class will be to paint landscapes from life, we will also discuss an often-overlooked step that pays off in spades - creating drawings to help solve problems prior to laying brush to surface.
 Multiple demos by Hunter will show how he goes about creating his award-winning work.
 Students are sure to leave this class laughing, challenged, and armed with an arsenal of pointers and tools to strengthen their painting and create the best work of their life.

 - INTERMEDIATE TO ADVANCED LEVEL

 - INDIVIDUAL ATTENTION GIVEN